Eli Lilly: American Civil War

 In 1864, when Lilly's term of enlistment ended, he resigned his commission and left the 18th Indiana.
 Lilly joined the 9th Indiana Cavalry (121st Regiment Indiana Volunteers) and was promoted to major.

-At the Battle of Sulphur Creek Trestle in Alabama in September 1864, he was captured by Confederate troops under the command of Major General Nathan B. Forrest and held in a prisoner-of-war camp at Enterprise, Mississippi until his release in a prisoner exchange in January 1865.
-Lilly was promoted to colonel on June 4, 1865, and was stationed at Vicksburg, Mississippi, in the spring of 1865 when the war ended.
+In September 1864, at the Battle of Sulphur Creek Trestle in Alabama, he was captured by Confederate troops under the command of Major General Nathan B. Forrest and held in a prisoner-of-war camp at Enterprise, Mississippi until his release in a prisoner exchange in January 1865.
+Lilly was promoted to colonel on June 4, 1865, and was stationed at Vicksburg, Mississippi, in the spring of 1865 when the Civil War ended.
 In recognition of his service, he was brevetted to the rank of lieutenant colonel and mustered out of service with the 9th Indiana Cavalry on August 25, 1865.

-In later life Lilly obtained a large atlas and marked the path of his movements in the war and the location of battles and skirmishes.
+Lilly later obtained a large atlas, and marked the path of his movements during the Civil War and the location of battles and skirmishes in which he participated.
 He often used the atlas when telling war stories.
 His colonel's title stayed with him for the rest of his life, and his friends and family used it as a nickname for him.
-Lilly served as chairman of the Grand Army of the Republic, a brotherhood of Union Civil War veterans, in 1893.
-During his term he helped organize an event that brought tens of thousands of Union war veterans, including Lilly's battery, together in Indianapolis for a reunion and a large parade.
+In 1893, Lilly served as chairman of the Grand Army of the Republic, a brotherhood of Union Civil War veterans.
+During his term, he helped organize a reunion and large parade in Indianapolis that brought together tens of thousands of Union Army veterans, including from the Lilly Battery.